Skip to content

 Length: 3 hours

 After being divided into smaller groups, junior athletes are challenged to perform movements that test their coordination, strength, and speed.
-There are four timed stations where they compete in assorted running drills — for example, 10-yard dash sprints — and four stations for simple strength challenges (think pushups or planks).
+There are four timed stations where they compete in an assortment of running drills — for example, 10-yard dash sprints — and four stations for simple strength challenges (think pushups or planks).

 Ages: 4 to 12 years old (ages may vary by club)